CS56-StoreMapper/StoreMapper/docs/adding_node_way.md

 - Implemented methods to find nearest nodes for non-OSM locations

 ## 16. Error Handling and Edge Cases 🔄 In Progress
-- Basic handling for scenarios where no route is found
+- Implemented basic handling for scenarios where no route is found
 - TODO:
   - Enhance error handling for unreachable destinations
   - Implement fallback mechanisms for incomplete OSM data